top of page

 Just as importantly, an HSC is not a vehicle for management to delegate or dilute its legal obligations.

-Duties under the WHS framework—such as ensuring risks are eliminated or minimised so far as reasonably practicable—cannot be handed to a committee, shared with worker representatives, or neutralised by consensus.
+Duties that belong to the PCBU and its officers under the WHS framework cannot be handed to a committee, shared with worker representatives, or neutralised by consensus.
 These duties sit with the organisation itself and its officers regardless of how many times a matter is discussed at an HSC meeting.

 The Cost of HSCs Drifting Off Purpose